Warning of ‘bidding war’ over pandemic recognition plans

 The Social Democrats have said that debate about a pandemic recognition for frontline workers is in danger of becoming a “bidding war”.

-Social Democrats co-leader Roisin Shortall, speaking outside Leinster House on Tuesday, said she was concerned about “auction politics” ahead of next month’s Budget.
+Social Democrats co-leader Roisin Shortall, speaking outside Leinster House today, said she was concerned about “auction politics” ahead of next month’s Budget.

 The Government is discussing a number of options to reward workers on the front line for their efforts during the Covid-19 pandemic.